cybriz/flutter_todo_list/README.md

 - flutter run

 ## Concepts
+- VSCode for building this flutter To-Do list app project.
 - Kiwi for inversion of control(ioC) pattern in flutter.
 - Lint for code to ensure high code quality and reduce the likelihood that changes inadvertently break something.
 - Provider for simple state management.